 Full Name: William Arthur Philip Louis

 Titles/Honors: Earl of Strathearn and Baron Carrickfergus; Knight of the Garter (2008)

 HRH Prince Harry

-Last year Harry said goodbye to his lifelong position at third in line to the throne when his nephew George was born in 2013.
-Now with the impending arrival of a second baby for Prince William and his wife Kate, Harry will move down to fifth in line.
+Harry said goodbye to his lifelong position at third in line to the throne when his nephew George was born in 2013.
+Now with the birth of William’s other children (Charlotte and Louis), Harry is now sixth in line.
 He’ll still be highly visible, but knows his life as a senior royal will eventually diminish.
 The prince has thus carved out an admirable role for himself.
 The ginger-haired Harry hasn’t disappointed.

 After graduating from historic Eton College, Harry took the traditional gap year and went to Australia, Argentina and Africa.
 It was in Africa that he made a documentary about the plight of orphans in Lesotho.
 Harry was deeply moved by the children whose families were devastated by the HIV/AIDS epidemic.
 It was a cause that his mother had championed, and Harry took up the reins in her memory.

 It was in the tiny landlocked African country that Sentebale was born in 2006.
 With help from royal compatriot Prince Seeiso of Lesotho, Harry created this organization to help the local children get an education, access to recreational activities and other community projects to enrich their lives.

 That same year, Harry was commissioned as a Second Lieutenant in the Household Cavalry (Blues and Royals).
 He now holds the rank of Captain.
 With his full-time career in the military, Harry has been very keen on the welfare of those who are serving or who have served in the Armed Forces.
 The prince has performed many charitable acts to help injured soldiers.

 Date of Birth: September 15, 1984